ekliao/EricLiaoDigitalGarden/src/site/notes/AHD5.md

 A colleague just said `We will discuss on <topic>.` in an open communication.
 This made me do a double take and reached for [[Eudic 歐路詞典\|Eudic 歐路詞典]] in curiosity.
 I'm relieved that no, one does not say `discuss on sth`.

-But here's an unintended discovery: I found these intransitive senses for `discuss` most peculiar.
+But here's an unintended discovery: I found AHD5's intransitive senses for `discuss` most peculiar.
 Interestingly, no other dictionaries have such a treatment.

 For 1 and 3, I suspect the object is implicit in `as` (I forgot the proper terminology for this usage.
 Relative something...).
 If that's the case, `discuss` is still transitive.